cjbarth/passport-saml/README.md

 You need to provide a route corresponding to the `path` configuration parameter given to the strategy:

-The authentication callback must be invoked after the `body-parser` middlerware.
+The authentication callback must be invoked after the `body-parser` middleware.

 ```javascript
 const bodyParser = require("body-parser");